metacpan/metacpan-api/docs/Beta-API-docs.md

 To learn more about the ElasticSearch query DSL check out Clinton Gormley's [Terms of Endearment - ES Query DSL Explained] (http://www.slideshare.net/clintongormley/terms-of-endearment-the-elasticsearch-query-dsl-explained) slides.

+## Being polite

+Currently, the only rules around using the API are to "be polite".
+We have enforced an upper limit of a size of 5000 on search requests.
+If you need to fetch more than 5000 items, you should look at using the scrolling API.
+Search this page for "scroll" to get an example using ElasticSearch.pm or see the [ElasticSearch scroll docs](http://www.elasticsearch.org/guide/reference/api/search/scroll.html) if you are connecting in some other way.

+You can certainly scroll if you are fetching less than 5000 items.
+You might want to do this if you are expecting a large data set, but will still need to run many requests to get all of the required data.

+Be aware that when you scroll, your docs will come back unsorted, as noted in the [ElasticSearch scan documentation](http://www.elasticsearch.org/guide/reference/api/search/search-type.html).

 ## Available fields

 Available fields can be found by accessing the corresponding `_mapping` endpoint.